 MISSION & VISION

-Our mission is to preserve and manage urban farms that help inspire the next generation of conscious farmers and foodies.
+Our mission is to protect and sustain urban farms that help inspire the next generation of conscious farmers and foodies.

-Our vision is a robust network of community-led farms throughout the urban neighborhoods of Montgomery County, Maryland that build resilient and sustainable local food systems and give Montgomery County residents the ability to live healthy, fulfilling lives regardless of their land ownership status.
+Our vision is a robust network of community-led farms throughout the urban neighborhoods of Montgomery County, Maryland that establish closed-loop micro-food systems and give Montgomery County residents the ability to live healthy, sustainable, fulfilling lives regardless of their land ownership status.